deeplypuzzled/deeplypuzzled.github.io/guide/index.md

 ## Horizontal rules

 Use three or more asterisks, dashes or underscores (on their own).
+Formatting of the rule depends on the CSS for the page. \\
+*Code:* \\`***`

 ***

 ## Lists

-Either number each line, with a period after the number, or use an asterisk and a space.
+Either number each line, with a period after the number, or (for bullets) use an asterisk and a space.
 Lists can be nested by indenting with spaces or tabs.

 1. One
 2. Two
+  2.1 sub-item
 3. Three

 * Alpha
 * Bravo
+  * sub-item
 * Charlie

 ## Footnotes

 *Code:*
 ~~~~
 Here is some text with a footnote.[^1]